-Management's Discussion and Analysis December 31, 2012 and 2011
+Management's Discussion and Analysis December 31, 2013 and 2012

-As management of the Town of Clarence Industrial Development Agency (the "Agency") we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the years ended December 31, 2012 and 2011.
-This narrative should be read in conjunction with the Agency's financial statements which follow this section.
+As management of the Town of Clarence Industrial Development Agency (the "Agency") we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the years ended December 31, 2013 and 2012.
+This narrative should be read in conjunction with the Agency's financial statements which follow this narrative.

-Financial Highlights:
+Financial Highlights

-- The assets of the Agency exceed its liabilities at December 31, 2012 and 2011 by \$872,863 and \$888,444, respectively.
-These amounts are termed unrestricted net position and may be used to fund the Agency's ongoing operations. - ♦ The Agency's net position decreased by \$15,581 and \$11,333 during the fiscal years ended December 31, 2012 and 2011, respectively.
+- ◆ The assets of the Agency exceed its liabilities at December 31, 2013 and 2012 by \$946,975 and \$872,863, respectively.
+These amounts are termed unrestricted net position and may be used to fund the Agency's ongoing operations. - ♦ The Agency's net position increased by \$74,112 during the fiscal year ended December 31, 2013 and decreased by \$15,581 during the fiscal year ended December 31, 2012.